Animadversio/Animadversio.github.io/_portfolio/Texas-Holdem-AI.md

 But memory and computation-wise this is not very efficient.
 In my current CPU, compute one match table takes ~ 2 mins, thus all the match table will take ~ 30 CPU days.
 On the storage side, this can takes ~ 120 Gb to store all the tables, even though I use low precision integer number to store the ranking and collision matrix.

-In the end, I leveraged the symmetry of public card sets, i.e. 4 colors are equivalent, to save computation.
+In the end, I leveraged the symmetry of public card sets, i.e. 4 colors are equivalent thus many public sets are the same just by remapping the cards' color[^3].
+This dramatically save computation.
 At the end of the day, only 1795 sets of public card (match table) needs to be computed.
 Then I designed a color remapping process to rename the colors to get the match table they need.

 This computation takes around half a day by distributing onto 10 CPU nodes on cluster.
 And the database is less than 10 Gb, which can be further compressed to ~ 1Gb using zip.

+A general lesson I take from this is actually anything that doesn't rely on game state like player's action history can be potentially pre-computed.
+The only issue is the computational time and storage.
+If the database is too large and computing one thing is fast, then compute it on the fly may be a better choice.
+But here

-The way we leverage symmetry is detailed in the appendix.
+[^3]: The way we leverage symmetry is detailed in the appendix.

 ## Estimate Win Rate